neomatrixcode/Merly.jl/README.md

 ### All contributions and suggestions are welcome !!!!

 #### Version 0.3
-- [ ] Implementation of a websocket module
+- [ ] Websocket module implementation

 #### Version 0.3.1
 - [ ] Performance improvement